casu-dev/pokemon-run/README.md

 # Pokemon Battle Woods

 ## Open Tickets
-- [ ] Create new map for Standard Trainer, where there is no fork in the way
-- [ ] Last Oak of each floor shall offer higher lv Pokémon
 - [ ] Pokémon steal room (low odds)
 - [ ] Create Pokémon pools for Rocket Grunts and Elite Trainer
 - [ ] Increase all Pokémon pools